Fertility: Are Your Fallopian Tube Secretions Mucking Up Your Fertility?

 She was a classic case of what we would call “phlegm stagnation”.

-She ate a lot of processed sugary and greasy foods, although had cleaned that up before starting treatment with me, after 16 months of trying unsuccessfully to get pregnant.
+She ate a lot of processed sugary and greasy foods, although had already cleaned that up before becoming my patient, because of the 16 prior frustrating months of trying unsuccessfully to get pregnant.
 Her sinus infections had improved with her improved diet, her congestion decreasing as well.
 But she continued to have chronic yeast infections and her period blood remained stringy.

-After 3 months on herbs and regular acupuncture treatments, her yeast infections finally went away, and her menstrual blood flowed as liquid.
+We started treatment, and while her yeast infections immediately lessened in severity and frequency, after 3 months on herbs and regular acupuncture treatments, they finally went away for good.
+Also , her menstrual blood flowed as liquid.

 One month later she got pregnant, and had an easy pregnancy.